Daniel Turner (artist)

-Daniel Turner (born July 22, 1983) is an American artist based in New York City.
-His media include sculpture, photography, video and drawing.
+Daniel Turner (born July 22, 1983) is an American artist.
+His practice spans a broad range of media including sculpture, photography, video and drawing.

 Early life and work

-Daniel Turner studied painting and printmaking at Norfolk State University and received a B.F.A. from San Francisco Art Institute.
-Turner worked in construction and demolition before being employed as a security guard at The New Museum in New York City.
-He was hospitalized several times for psychosis resulting in an action titled, Burning an Entire Body of Work (2006) in which he burned all previous paintings to date.
-Turner now works primarily in sculpture often involving the creation or transformation of materials, objects and environments into architectural or ephemeral forms.
-His sculptures are often characterized by a specific response to site under a controlled set of processes.
-This approach has enabled Turner to base form on transposition, preserving a sensory link to geographical locations, cultural associations and human contact.
-These elements are present in works where an entire waiting room is cast into a series of solid bars, a former psychiatric facility burnished to a darkened stain against a wall, or a cafeteria dissolved across the expanse of a floor.
-The artist has sourced materials from various sites, including American power plants, Japanese chemical tankers, and Belgian prisons.
-In 2019, Turner extracted one metric ton of hospital beds from The Vinnitsa Regional Psychoneurological Hospital in Vinnitsa Ukraine which were archived, melted and recast into two solid forms.
-For his solo exhibition at Kunsthalle Basel (2022), the artist extracted elements from three sites in the Basel region that triangulate between architecture, the pharmaceutical industry, and psychology.
-These materials included several tons of heating radiators and oil tanks which the artist removed from the interiors of the chemical plant BASF, the pharmaceutical labs of Novartis, and former psychiatric facility Holdenweild.
-Material excavated from each of the three sites were melted into minimal forms and burnished into the surface of large scale works on canvas.
+Born in Portsmouth, Virginia, Turner was raised on the state's rural coast, where successive generations of his family worked at the Norfolk Naval Shipyard as welders and in regional hospitals.
+He studied painting and printmaking at Norfolk State University before receiving a B.F.A. from the San Francisco Art Institute.
+Turner presented his first institutional solo exhibition at the Old Dominion University Fine Arts Center in 2001.
+During the early years of his career, he worked in marine salvage, construction, demolition, and as a security guard at the New Museum in New York City.
+He was hospitalized several times for psychosis, resulting in the action Burning an Entire Body of Work (2006), in which he burned all previous paintings to date.

+Since the mid-2000s, Turner has worked primarily in sculpture, developing works from materials recovered from industrial infrastructure and public institutions.
+Central to Turner's practice is the identification of sites where prolonged operational conditions have physically conditioned the material, forming the basis for its subsequent transformation.
+His sculptures are often produced through a controlled set of processes in response to a particular institution, material, or site.
+The resulting sculptures retain a direct material continuity with their sites of origin despite the complete transformation of the source objects.
+This approach has enabled Turner to base form on transposition, preserving a sensory link to geographical locations, cultural associations, and human contact.
+Recovered materials are subjected to chemical and mechanical transformation while retaining their material provenance, collapsing distinctions between document, artifact, and sculpture.
+These elements are present in works where an entire waiting room is cast into a series of solid bars (2013), a former psychiatric facility is burnished to a darkened stain against a wall (2014), or a cafeteria chemically dissolved across the expanse of a floor (2015).

+Turner has sourced materials from a range of sites including, American power plants, Japanese chemical tankers, Belgian prisons, and the historic subsea telecommunications cable (TAT-1).
+In 2019, he extracted one metric ton of hospital beds from The Vinnitsa Regional Psychoneurological Hospital in Vinnitsa Ukraine which were archived, melted and recast into two solid forms.
+For his solo exhibition at Kunsthalle Basel (2022), Turner extracted elements from three sites in the Basel region that triangulate between architecture, the pharmaceutical industry, and psychology.
+These materials included several tons of heating radiators and oil tanks which the artist extracted from the interiors of the chemical plant BASF, the pharmaceutical labs of Novartis, and former psychiatric facility Holdenweid.
+Material excavated from each of the three sites was melted into minimal forms and burnished into the surface of large-scale works on canvas.

 Daniel Turner, Particle Processed Cafeteria, (dissolved cafeteria), steel, fiber, dimensions variable, 2016.